INDIVIDUAL & FAMILY MEMBERSHIP

 + 3 guests

 Each year on the first Saturday of October (dependant on rain and river levels), we invite all JRBP members and their guest(s) to join us on the river for a fun float!
 JRBP has a limited number of boats available for members to borrow - first come, first serve with reservations.
 Each year we hold a contest and 1 winner will receive the coveted Member Float trophy.
 Join us for this fun and beautiful fall float.

 attend Member tour

 + 3 GUESTS

-Around the Ozarks there are so many interesting points-of-interest that relate to our rivers, sustainability, infrastructure, recreation, water safety, and more.
+Around the Ozarks there are so many captivating points-of-interest that relate to our rivers, sustainability, infrastructure, recreation, water safety, and more.

 Each year we seek out a new location for our members to tour.
-Last year, our members were able to tour a nearly 100% sustainable home within Springfield, MO.
-By looking at the front of the house, no one would ever guess the home uses rainwater to flush toilets, is 100% supported through solar panels, and has a flourishing garden in the back.
+Last year, our members were able to tour a nearly 100% sustainable home within Springfield, Missouri.
+By looking at the front of this house, no one would ever guess the home uses rainwater to flush its toilets, is 100% supported through solar panels, and has a flourishing garden in the back.
 Join us on the next tour to learn about hidden gems of the Ozarks.

 ATTEND MEMBER MEETING(S)